 When I finally did leave the faith, she disowned me–but not overtly.
 At first she was just stiff and formal, only interacting with me out of a sense obligation.
-She subtly rejected me over many years not all at once, possibly because she had to maintain her perfect image.
-Overtly disowning your child is generally frowned upon.
-In her mind she really is the perfect mother and no one had better question that.
+She subtly rejected me over many years, possibly because she had to maintain her perfect image.
+Disowning your child is generally frowned upon and in her mind she really is the perfect mother.
+No one had better question that.

 The Slow Rejection

 Instead of all at once, she slowly but surely pushed me out of the family–one day, one event, one memory at a time.
 It wasn’t until I reached my 40’s that I fully grasped what was happening.